Passive or Active? CII AF4, R02, J10

 Examiners over the years have loved the “compare and contrast” type questions and students sitting the investment-based exams will sooner or later come across the thorny question of active versus passive investment management.

 The main passive techniques are:

-Indexation – aiming to replicate an index, with no attempt to outperform it
+Indexation – Indexation aims to replicate an index with no attempt to outperform it.

 The four main types of indexation are:

 - Full replication – buying every stock in the index

 - Stratified sampling – buying a representative sample of the stocks in the index